vibertthio/beact/README.md

 # [Beact](https://safe-stream-69256.herokuapp.com/) &middot; [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 > 🎸🎨 DJ / VJ all by yourself in seconds !
 - [demo](https://safe-stream-69256.herokuapp.com/) - It's deployed on Heroku, play it now!
 - [blog](https://medium.com/@vibertthio/beact-audio-visual-art-in-react-44e9c757e40f) - vibert's words after creating Beact! (only mandarin now, english coming)

-A audio/visual interactive art piece, and a instrument that everyone play with to become a DJ + VJ.
+An audio/visual interactive art piece, and an instrument that everyone play with to become a DJ + VJ.
 It's based on the idea of papatap, and using two.js, tone.js as audio and visual library.
+It combines sequencer with on concept of papatap.
+I have added some my own animation and will do more to replace ones from papatap.

 ## 0. Table of Contents
 - [Quick Start](#1-quick-start)